alexgustafson/Smartphone-App-Concept-for-Medical-Applications/Gathering_App_Data_from_the__.md

 * Top Free Medical Apps :
 https://play.google.com/store/apps/category/MEDICAL/collection/topselling_free

 For each app listed the script would extract the url of the app's detail page.
 From the detail page more imformation would be gathered and stored in a database.
 The data set is similar to that of the itunes rss feed.
-The fields are limited to name, description, developer, image, and pricing.
-Based on the description text the apps were manually assigned to one or more categories.
+The title and description text were imported, other fields such as pricing and copyright were ignored.

+Data on 480 Medical Apps for Android was imported.
+However a significant percentage of the apps could not be classified because the description text was in a language other than English, German, or French.